jmunixusers/presentations/Vim.md

 for a secondary command before doing anything, though this has one useful combination specifically for deleting: `dd` which will delete an entire line.

-both of these commands can be issued in visual mode, and will do with one keystroke the action it intended to do, such as selecting a couple of words and hitting `c` will immediately take you to insert where that text was.
+Both of these commands can be issued in visual mode, and will do with one keystroke the action it intended to do, such as selecting a couple of words and hitting `c` will immediately take you to insert where that text was.

-undo and redo in vim are used by `u` and `ctrl+r` respectively, and `.` can repeat the last used command.
+Undo and redo in Vim are used by `u` and `ctrl+r` respectively, and `.` can repeat the last used command.

 #### Cut/paste
-The visual mode is mostly used for cutting and pasting, however **vim does not share the same clipboard as the rest of the system.** (at least by default)
+The visual mode is mostly used for cutting and pasting, however **Vim does not share the same clipboard as the rest of the system.** (at least by default)

 In visual mode, when you have a selection of text, these are the commands:
 - `d` cuts the selection of text.
 Note that this has the same behavior whenever text is mass-deleted even while not in visual mode, it is saved to the text buffer.
-- `y` is copy, or *yank* in vim's case.
+- `y` is copy, or *yank* in Vim's case.
 - `p` is paste.
 This can be done over a selection of text in the same way as anywhere else in the system.

-note that p can be used anytime not in insert mode.
+Note that p can be used anytime not in insert mode.

 #### Find
-The last part of vim I will go over in  this document is the find tool, it works like it does in any other text editor but it is accessed with a simple `/` this is then followed by any text you want to search for.
+The last part of Vim I will go over in  this document is the find tool, it works like it does in any other text editor but it is accessed with a simple `/` this is then followed by any text you want to search for.
 You can then page through all results using `n` and `N` to go forwards and backwards respectively.

+##### Find/replace
+TODO:

 ### Finally
-Vim is a very powerful text editing tool, and if you get used to it you will never want to go back to anything less. there are great resources out there for commands and shortcuts, the one I've been using for writing this guide is [vimsheet.com](www.vimsheet.com).
-There are many plugins for vim but I wouldn't reccommend getting any until you are more comfortable with vim.
+Vim is a very powerful text editing tool, and if you get used to it you will never want to go back to anything less.
+There are great resources out there for commands and shortcuts, the one I've been using for writing this guide is [Vimsheet.com](www.Vimsheet.com).
+There are many plugins for Vim but I wouldn't reccommend getting any until you are more comfortable with Vim.

 ## Markdown

-before this starts, if you are on a Linux/Mac distribution and you want to see this code update live you can go install [grip](https://github.com/joeyespo/grip) to view this markdown file on your system.
+Before this starts, if you are on a Linux/Mac distribution and you want to see this code update live you can go install [grip](https://github.com/joeyespo/grip) to view this markdown file on your system.

-*From here out, I'll be leaving everything improperly formatted for markdown as practice using both it and vim.*
+*From here out, I'll be leaving everything improperly formatted for markdown as practice using both it and Vim.*

 --- Basics of markdown ---